 - Crackers chips or sliced vegetables for serving

-Add the mashed sweet potato, beans, lime juice, almond butter, soy sauce, 2 tbsp (30 ml) hot water, curry paste, basil, coriander, and salt to a food processor, process for 3 to 4 minutes or until very smooth.
+- Add the mashed sweet potato, beans, lime juice, almond butter, soy sauce, 2 tablespoon (30 ml) hot water, curry paste, basil, coriander, and salt to a food processor, process for 3 to 4 minutes or until very smooth.
 Scrape the sides and process again.
 Taste and add more salt, if desired.
 Garnish with almonds and basil if desired, andserve with chips, crackers, or assorted sliced vegetables.

 Christine @ Run Plant Based says